bartosz-bear/notebooks/sql/postgresql.md

 SELECT (60000::SMALLINT); -- smallint accepts integer up to range 32767, therefore this will raise error
 ```

+## `::regclass`

+`::regclass` IS AN ALIASS FOR AN OBJECT IDENTIFIER WHICH ARE USED INTERNALLY BY POSTGRESQL as a primary key for several data dictionary tables.
+It can be used as a translator when querying the dictionary tables in postgres.

 ## COLLATION

 Collation specifies how data is sorted and compared in a database.
 Collation provides the sorting rules, case and accent sensitivity properties for the data in the database.
 Theses rules are provided by the chosen locale.